wjzhengsh/blockchain/get_start_starter_plan.md

 ![Retrieving network credentials](images/service_credentials.gif "Retrieving network credentials")

 ### Retrieving in the Network Monitor
 You can find the network credentials on the "APIs" screen in your Network Monitor.
-For more information about using APIs, see [Trying out APIs with Swagger](apis.html).
+For more information about using APIs, see [Interacting with the network using Swagger APIs](howto/swagger_apis.html).

 You can retrieve the connection profile on the "Overview" screen in your Network Monitor.
 Click the **Connection Profile** button on the "Overview" screen and the connection profile shows in a new page.